 “I went public because what the whistleblower is now saying, I heard pretty much the same thing already right after the sewage dump in August of 2015,” Liedtke continued.

 “Because of the sewage in Tampa Bay, we’ve had to increase testing, and some waterways have had to be closed to in-water activities”, Liedtke said.
 He also mentioned that Kayak Adventures, which operates out of the Gulfport Municipal Marina, is “hurting”.

 Kurt Zuelsdorf, owner of Kayak Nature Adventures in Gulfport, was quoted in a Friday New York Times article on the sewage debacle.
 “This has set us back decades”, Zuelsdorf said to the New York Times.
 “We’re seeing dead birds washing up on the beaches.”
 Persistent customer cancellations because of the sewage releases have forced Zuelsdorf to lay off employees.

-Now that sewage dumping become a national story, tourism and evelopment could take a hit.
+Now that sewage dumping become a national story, some tourism businesses are already taking a hit.
 The number of tourists coming to the Tampa Bay area could drop, and citizens are already demanding that sewer upgrades be completed before there is any more new large real estate development projects.